Welcome to Whale Weekly: a serialized (but unabridged) version of Moby Dick, delivered to your inbox.

 Wish you could take 2 years to finish Moby Dick without feeling bad about it?
 You’ve come to the right place.

-Whale Weekly will begin in November, 2022 and installments will continue for approximately two years in accordance with the passage of time in the novel.
+Whale Weekly will begin again in November 2024 for a second round; installments will continue for approximately two years in accordance with the passage of time in the novel.

 FAQ